voedger/voedger-kb/se.md

 # Software Engineering

 - **Software Engineering**: The theory and practice of applying engineering systematic methods to software development
-- **Systematic method**: A method that follows predefined principles and procedures
+- **Systematic method**: A method that follows the system of predefined principles and procedures
 - **Why**: To achieve consistent (stable) results

 ## Overview